 A series of reserves were established that saw half of the farm's 6000 acres become nature reserves to protect rare plants and animals.
 On the half that continues to be farmed a programme of sustainable land improvement has be implemented.
 This has seen the improvement of soil fertility and a focus on producing superfine merino wool for use in the fashion industry while breeding top quality lamb for the Wilderness Lodge restaurant.

 The Wilderness Lodges are a wholly NZ family owned and operated tourism venture working to protect nature

-Wilderness Lodge Arthur's Pass is now managed by Nicola Thomson and Greg Crowe, while Anne and Gerry return as often as they can.
+Wilderness Lodge Arthur's Pass is now managed by Anne and Gerry's son and daughter-in-law, Michael and Hannah McSweeney along with their young family.
+Anne and Gerry return as often as they can.

 The document below outlines the detail of some of the Wilderness Lodges' initiatives around nature conservation and eco-tourism.